formerly, Abortion is Murder, and, before that, skyp

 PO Box 7424, Reading, PA 19603

 Editor, John Dunkle

-“Contraception” is Murder, a weak, pathetic response to legal murder, is sent out at least once a month.
+Contraception is Murder, a weak, pathetic response to legal murder, is sent out at least once a month.
 If the gestapo hasnt jailed you yet for defending the innocent realistically, you either have to tell me you want it or go to the website.
-Emails are free but snail-mail is free only for PFCs.
+Email is free, but snail-mail is free only for the PFCs.
 Five grand for others.

 Prisoners For Christ:

 1 Alcius, Marckles, SBI #546381E, Essex County Correctional Facility, 354 Doremus Ave., Newark, NJ 07105

 2. Dear, Robert Lewis, CMHIP, 1600 W. 24th St., Pueblo, CO 81003

 3. Griffin, Michael 310249, BRCF, 5914 Jeff Atles Rd., Milton, FL 32583-00000